LeonSong1995/MeDuSA/README.md

 ```

 # Extension
-MeDuSA now also supports cell-state deconvolution for annotated cell states (cell types).
+MeDuSA now also supports cell-state deconvolution for annotated `cell states (cell types)`.
 Please check the link below:
 https://github.com/LeonSong1995/MeDuSAJ.
-MeDuSAJ is more robust for estimating cell-state abundance for rare cell types, albeit with a slightly increased computational burden.
-Tutorial on how to use MeDuSAJ will be available later.
+MeDuSAJ is more robust for estimating cell state (cell type) abundance for rare cell types, albeit with a slightly increased computational burden.
+Tutorials can be found in the README of MeDuSAJ.

 ## How to Use
 See [tutorial.](https://leonsong1995.github.io/MeDuSA/)